stnolting/neorv32-micropython/README.md

 ## Setup

 > [!IMPORTANT]
-> This MicroPython port requires UART0, the CLINT and at least 512kB of ROM (IMEM) and 256kB
+> This MicroPython port requires UART0, the CLINT, the GPIO controller and at least 512kB of ROM
-> of RAM (IMEM).
-The memory layout (base addresses and sizes) can be customized in the Makefile.
+> (IMEM) and 256kB > of RAM (IMEM).
+The memory layout (base addresses and sizes) can be customized
-> Make sure to adjust your NEORV32 processor configuration accordingly.
+> in the Makefile.
+Make sure to adjust your NEORV32 processor configuration accordingly.

 1. Clone this repository: